lessmind/bitbucket-pr-dashboard/README.md

 - Using [bitbucket rest api](https://api.bitbucket.org/) with [app password](https://bitbucket.org/account/settings/app-passwords/)
 - [Vue](https://vuejs.org/) and [Quasar framework](https://quasar.dev/)

-Note: the app password will be stored in local storage now, **DON'T use it on devices you don't trust**
+Note: the app password will be stored in local storage now, **ALWAYS logout on devices you don't trust**

 ### Features
 - listing pull requests with chosen project and repositories